Endercass/anura-repo/README.md

   - `apps` - List of applications as an array of metadata
   - `libs` - List of libraries as an array of metadata
   - `packages` - List of packages as an array of metadata

+## Notes

+- The `src` directory is nonstandard and is not part of the specification.
+This is only present in the repository to show the source of the test entries (test apps, test libs, test packages) and is not to be regarded as a change to the repository structure.